 For those who don’t know the in-jargon, “tradepublishing” means “the sector of the publishing industry that is concerned with publishing books, both fiction and non-fiction, that are intended for general readers and sold primarily through bookstores and other retail outlets.”
 Included in the category are such genres as cookbooks, detective fiction, romance novels, poetry, etc. As a touchstone for trade publishing as a whole, Thompson frequently holds up Dan Brown’s The Da Vinci Code (which, Thompson suggests, is loathed and loved in equal quantities by both the reading public and the denizens of the publishing industry and often for the same reasons).
 The book typifies the behemoth or the bête noire the modern publishing world produces or is produced by.

 All in all, claims Thompson, some very bizarre-seeming things are going on in “this new age of publishing” that didn’t used to be there before.
 Among the many examples of this bizarreness, he chooses to dwell on the case of the (once) largely unknown professor of computer science at Carnegie Mellon, Randy Pausch.
 He, you may remember, was dying of pancreatic cancer and gave an inspiring last lecture on realizing one’s childhood dreams.
 By a series of convolutions, the video of his lecture got on to YouTube.
 Pausch was invited to be interviewed by Oprah Winfrey (“the Oprah effect” is vastly important in these matters), and, in the course of time, publishers in New York asked him if he’d like to make a book based on his lecture.
 Though his life was short, Pausch agreed to do it—-of course, with the help of a co-author (but that’s another topic).
-His newly acquired agent negotiated a $6.75-million dollars advance, even though Pausch had never written a trade book before.
+His newly acquired agent negotiated a $6.75-million dollars advance, even though Pausch had never written a trade book before such as mentioned in top10forex.net.
 Pausch himself was astonished at that.
 The publishers immediately began a massive (and massively expensive) publicity campaign.
 The Last Lecture went straight to the top of the New York Times best-seller list and sold more than 3.6 million hardcover copies.

 Most of us might agree that such a thing truly is bizarre though we’re sort of used to it by now.
 Surely, however, it’s an outrider and doesn’t have much to do with what we have traditionally thought of as the way in which most successful books come into being.
 Not so, says Thompson.
 That’s where we’re wrong.
 We (the still-idealistic readers and writers alike) only think the instance of The Last Lecture is bizarre because we’re abysmally ignorant of the business side of the profession.
 Our naiveté might have been quite excusable in earlier, more innocent times but isn’t in this “age of information”?
 And Thompson is going to give us that information.
 When we find out how the forces that have come to dominate the publishing world have changed (and Merchants of Culture is going to teach us exactly that), we’ll no longer be at all surprised at how things have turned out, Thompson says: “For the players are not acting on their own: they are always acting in a particular context…in which the actions of any participant are conditioned by, and in turn condition, the actions of others.”